Editor’s note: This post was originally published in February 2017. It has been updated and republished in June 2019.

 The body’s inability to properly absorb nutrients is known as malabsorption syndrome.

 Mess with the balance of microbes, and it follows, the body will not get the full range of nutrients.2,3,4 You can be eating the healthiest foods on the planet, but if you can’t absorb them, there’s little benefit.

 In addition, there are chemicals and vitamins created within your gut, as a result of the many interactions between the different microbiota.
 Likewise, there are several amino acids and hormone processes created by and connected to what happens in your microbiome.5,6,7 If your microbe family is in disharmony, these interactions may be altered, or not present at all, leading to deficiencies that affect your health, mood and wellness.1,8,9

 Healthy Gut Impact #2 – Weight Gain & Obesity

 There is a growing amount of research connecting weight imbalance (gain, obesity) to your gut health.10,11,12

 As stated in a Scientific American article, the “wrong mix” of microbes can “set the stage for obesity and diabetes from the moment of birth.”
 This is because the microbiome affects how your body stores fat, balances glucose, and responds to hunger-stimulating hormones, among other things.13

 Experiments on mice suggest that we pass microbes back and forth between those close to us in our environment.
-The research seems to show that living with people who are at healthy weights, with healthy microbiomes, can have benefits for those already predisposed to weight problems, as long as they are living a probiotic-promoting lifestyle, as well.14
+The research seems to show that living with healthy people with healthy microbiomes, can have benefits for those predisposed to weight problems, as long as they are living a healthy, probiotic-promoting lifestyle, as well.14

 Bottom line (pun intended), seeking gut balance is a vital step to anyone with weight concerns.